IBM/credit-risk-workshop-cpd/workshop/openscale-fastpath/README.md

 ### Examine an individual transaction

 * Click on the left-hand menu icon for `Explain a transaction`.
 Below the text input you may see a series of tabs with transaction ids.
-These are the tranactions that have been explained and cached.
-Click on one of these cached transaction ids if its present.
+These are the transactions that have been explained and cached.
+Click on one of these cached transaction ids if it is present.

 > If you do not have cached transaction IDs, you can use one of the following approaches to find a transaction to explain: (1) As you did in the section above, you can go back to the transactions page that you navigated to from the Fairness alert and click the `Explain` link under the 'Action' column.
 (2) If you've run the `Run the OpenScale notebook` code.
 You can enter a transaction UID you copied from that notebook into the search bar.